giuliab00/experimental_1/README.md

 In order to run the solution it is necessary to have the following ROS package:

-* OpenCV: that must be the same version of your ros, in our case noetict If you are downloading on the rosbot you don't need it since it's already there.
+* OpenCV: that must be the same version of your ROS, in our case noetict.
+If you are going to run the package on the rosbot you don't need it since it's already there.

 ```bash
 git clone https://github.com/ros-perception/vision_opencv